rahulthewhitehat/terminal-banner/readme.md

 If permanently not needed, go to the same file and delete all the entered lines...

-Contact me for any enquiries in instagram... @rahul.thewhitehat
+Contact me for any enquiries in instagram... @rahulthewhitehat_